 A WebQuest is an inquiry-oriented activity in which most or all of the information used by learners is drawn from the internet.
 WebQuests are designed to utilise learners' time well, to focus on using information rather than on looking for it, and to support learners' critical thinking at the levels of analysis, synthesis, and evaluation.
-Every WebQuest has five parts that are considered vital.
-These include the introduction, the task, the process, the evaluation, and the conclusion.
-To support learners in accessing the information in a coherent manner, in the THRIVE WebQuests, the Process step contains a range of useful links (Resources) to support learners to complete that step in the Process.
+Every WebQuest has six parts that are considered vital.
+These include the introduction, the task, the process, the resources, the evaluation, and the conclusion.
+To support learners in accessing the information in a coherent manner, in the THRIVE WebQuests, we have fused the Process and Resources together, so that each step in the Process is followed by a range of useful links (Resources) to support learners to complete that step in the Process.